digitalcredentials/tls-did/README.md

 **Code**

-To delete the TLS-DID, execute the delete method.
-This triggers the [TLSDID Contract's](#TLSDID-Contract) self destruct mechanism and will replace the reference to the [TLSDID Contract](#TLSDID-Contract) in the [TLSDIDRegistry Contract](#TLSDIDRegistry-Contract) with *0x0000000000000000000000000000000000000000*. *Note* that running the delete method will remove all information stored in the tlsDid object's properties.
+To delete the TLS-DID, execute the TLSDID's delete method.
+This triggers the [TLSDID Contract's](#TLSDID-Contract) self destruct mechanism and will replace the reference to the [TLSDID Contract](#TLSDID-Contract) in the [TLSDIDRegistry Contract](#TLSDIDRegistry-Contract) with *0x0000000000000000000000000000000000000000*. *Note* that running the delete method will remove all information stored in the TLSDID object's properties.
 ```javascript
 await tlsDid.delete();
 ```

 ## Smart Contracts
-In this section we shortly describe the two ethereum smart contracts TLS-DID method uses.
+In this section we shortly describe the two ethereum smart contracts the TLS-DID method uses.
 For more information please follow the links to the commented contract code.

 ### TLSDID Contract

 The [TLSDID Contract](https://github.com/digitalcredentials/tls-did-registry/blob/master/contracts/TLSDID.sol) stores the certificate chain, all data of the DID document, an expiry and a signature.
-The TLS-DID resolver uses the signature to verify all data stored in the contract against the domain for which the TLS-DID was created.
+The TLS-DID resolver uses the signature to verify all data stored in the contract against the TLS certificate of the domain for which the TLS-DID was created.

 ### TLSDIDRegistry Contract